JPLABRADOR/Ecommerce-Project/README.md

 # Ecommerce-Project
-This Selenium Webdriver Project tests an e-commerce website: http://automationpractice.com/index.php
+Automated testing for an e-commerce website: http://automationpractice.com/index.php

 Download and unzip the directories and files to your computer.
 Follow below to run!